ChrisKeyIsMe/birthday-fund-calculator/README.md

 # birthday-fund-calculator ver 1.0
 ### Quick Description:
 This calculator is used for determining how much everybody on your team should contribute for birthdays in a given month.
-You'll provide the amount that you can spend per birthday, the number of memebers on your team and the number of birthdays for a given month.
+You'll provide the amount that you can spend per birthday, the number of members on your team and the number of birthdays for a given month.
 You'll be given the amounts that members should contribute for the entire month!

 ### How to use:
 Download the folder, then drag the "index.html" file into your browser.
 The calculator takes three pieces of info: